SeitaKayukawa/Blind_Accessibility_Papers/README.md

 I already listed all (maybe) papers published in famous HCI conferences (CHI'13~, UIST'13~, ASSETS'16~).

 I will continue to add new papers in the future.
 **I would be so happy if anyone added a new paper or some comments!!**
+(You definitely don't need to write a short summary in Japanese.)

 ## How to Use
 - You can search for papers by using some keywords.